William Hicks (Indian Army officer): 1883 expedition

 Relieved of the fear of an immediate attack by the Mahdists, the Egyptian officials at Khartoum intrigued against Hicks, who in July tendered his resignation.
-This resulted in the dismissal of Suliman Niazi and the appointment of Hicks as commander-in-chief of an expeditionary force to Kordofan with orders to crush the Mahdi, who in January 1883 had captured El Obeid, the capital of that province.
+This resulted in the dismissal of Suliman Niazi and the appointment of Hicks as commander-in-chief of an expeditionary force to Kordofan with orders to crush the Mahdi, who in January 1883 had captured El-Obeid, the capital of that province.
 Hicks, aware of the worthlessness of his force for the purpose contemplated, stated his opinion that it would be best to "wait for Kordofan to settle itself" (telegram of 5 August).

 The Egyptian ministry, however, did not then believe in the power of the Mahdi, and the expedition started from Khartoum on 9 September.
-It was made up of 7000 infantry, 1000 cavalry and 2000 camp followers and included thirteen Europeans.
+It was made up of 7,000 infantry, 1,000 cavalry and 2,000 camp followers and included thirteen Europeans.
 On the 10th the force left the Nile at Duem and struck inland across the almost waterless wastes of Kordofan for El Obeid.
-On 5 November the army, misled by possibly treacherous guides and thirst-stricken, was ambushed in dense forest at Kashgil, 30 miles south of El Obeid.
-With the exception of some 300 men the whole force was killed.
+On 5 November the army, misled by possibly treacherous and thirst-stricken guides, was ambushed in dense forest at Kashgil, 30 miles south of El Obeid.
+Only 300 of the force's men survived.
 (See the Battle of El Obeid).

 According to the story of Hicks's cook, one of the survivors, the general was the last officer to fall, pierced by the spear of the Khalifa Mahommed Sherif.
-After emptying his revolver the pasha kept his assailants at bay for some time with his sword, a body of Baggara who fled before him being known afterwards as "Baggar Hicks" (the cows driven by Hicks), a play on the words baggara and baggar, the former being the herdsmen and the latter the cows.
 Hicks's head was cut off and taken to the Mahdi.